 However, active liveness detection has its own disadvantages that include increased customer friction, suspicion and misunderstanding on the user’s side, as well as providing fraudsters with insight to its internal working.

-Passive detection is attested by many experts as a more favorable solution of liveness detection.
+Passive detection is attested by many experts as a more favorable solution of liveness detection, and it's applied universally: from anti-spoofing for IoT to public security.
 It provides a vast range of detection techniques that occur without a user noticing them.
 Passive detection mostly focuses on major life indicators such as blinking, light reflection properties intrinsic to the human eye or skin etc.

 For example, it is possible to detect an impersonation by analyzing the wavelength of the light reflected off the eye retina — the effect is known as the "bright pupil feature".
 Another method helps to measure the facial depth by analyzing its low spectrum frequencies — something that a deepfake or mask would not have.
 Both techniques can be assisted with the simple smartphone flash lighting.

 Heart rate estimation is also a promising passive antispoofing method.
 It detects subtle color variations in the human face caused by oxygen saturation, heart activity and blood circulation.
 Current Deepfakes commonly lack these intrinsic human characteristics.

 Research by Ann-Kathrin Freiberg of BioID mentions that biometric detection is not always successful with detecting deepfakes.
 According to the research, the ISO/IEC 30107-3 biometric standard does not really specify deepfake attacks.
 It claims that fake videos injected into the video flow — an application level attack — poses a far more serious threat than a regular manipulated media.